 No one likes how aging effects their skin.
 We all long to look younger, feel younger and have the youthful appearence we once had when we were in our twenties.
 But, reality is we all get older and sometimes our skin can show our age.
 However, by eating the right foods we can slow down the effects aging has on our skin.

 According to Rachel Sharoff, a licensed aesthetician at Skintology Skin and Laser Center in Manhattan, food plays a big role in the health of our skin.
-Visiting My Skin Centre can examine your skin and make sure your skin is healthy and cancer free.
+Visiting My Skin Centre can examine your skin and make sure your skin is healthy and cancer free so you are sure that you are able to get cosmetic procedures done like microneedling.

 The below article, by Rachel Sharoff explains what kinds of foods we should eat if we want to have younger looking skin.